 We will write a function in JavaScript that will help us blink the lightbulb at a certain amount of time.
-Using the input of number of repeats, we will do a loop for several repeats.
+Using the input of number of repeats, we will do a loop for a number of repeats.
 When the Loop starts, we will turn on the light for 1 second.
 Then turn off the light for 1 second.
-As repeating the loop until the input repeat is met, this loop will be done with a for loop.
-We will return a promise resolve to signify that blink function has blinked for the repeated amount.
+Then repeat the loop until the input repeat is met, this loop will be done with a for loop.
+We will return a promise resolve to signfy that blink function has blinked for the repeated amount.